alexiscn/fileball.app/_pages/privacypolicy.md

 ## Privacy Policy

-Fileball is a file management app for iOS that supports music player, video player and text editor.
+Filebar is a file management app for iOS that supports music player, video player and text editor.

 This privacy policy applies to the iOS main app itself, its embedded frameworks and app extensions, and official examples we provided, but obviously not to files that you aaded yourself.

-**Data Collected by Fileball**
+**Data Collected by Filebar**

-In short, the Fileball app itself does not collect any data from you.
+In short, the Filebar app itself does not collect any data from you.

 Please be confident about our service, all secrets stay on your device, we don't have control over them.